Recommended Agent: On-Premises

 - The first step in the scan is to do a ping scan across the subnet specified.
 The scan captures any hosts which are alive that provide ping responses.

 - The next step in the scan is to do a TCP scan across hosts found alive in Step #1.
 The Inspector scans the ports specified, each alive host, to find which ports are open and which are closed.

 - The final step in the scan is to do an SNMP scan for alive hosts that have Port 161 open.
 The Inspector currently only uses the community string "public" for these scans, and it only pulls the SysInfo subtree.

 MAC Level Info from an External Subnet

 Our Network Discovery Inspector cannot bring back MAC addresses or vendor information for devices outside of the Agent’s local subnet.

-Your first Network Discovery Inspector will likely be the one auto-discovered by the Windows Inspector installed on your On-premise Agent.
+Your first Network Discovery Inspector will likely be the one auto-discovered by the Windows Inspector installed on your On-premises Agent.
 Details for the Inspector setup are retrieved from the active NIC on the Windows server.

 On the Network Discovery Inspector's first successful run, it will auto-discover network devices as detailed below.

 Some MSPs may choose to disable auto-discovered and auto-activated Network Discovery Inspectors.
 For more information on disabling Inspectors, please review our documentation.